MicrosoftDocs/customer-voice/cv-docs/distribution-settings.md

 Personalized survey links or trackable links are generated when a survey is sent by using the built-in email composer and Power Automate.
 A survey link is unique to its recipient, and helps to record the respondent's name and/or whether the respondent can submit only one response.
 The personalized link is a short URL in the following format: `https://<region>.microsoft.com/<10-digit code>`

+Whether respondent details are captured depends on how the survey is distributed:

+- **Survey sent by email**: When a survey is sent by using the [built-in email composer](send-survey-email.md) or [Power Automate with recipient mapping](send-survey-flow.md), each recipient gets a personalized link.
+Responses are non-anonymous by default, and respondent details are available in Customer Voice and Microsoft Dataverse (unless you turn on **Anonymous responses**).

+- **Survey shared by generic or custom link**: When a survey is shared by using [a survey link](send-survey-link.md) (for example, through chat, manual copy, or external channels), the link isn't personalized.
+Responses submitted through non-personalized links are always recorded as anonymous, regardless of the **Anonymous responses** setting.

-When you send a survey by generating a link or a QR code, the survey links aren't personalized.
-If the survey links aren't personalized:
+    When survey links aren't personalized:

-- You won't be able to record the respondent's name if the **Only people in my organization can respond** setting is turned off.
+    - You can't record the respondent's name if the **Only people in my organization can respond** setting is turned off.
-- You won't be able to determine whether the respondent has submitted only one response if the **One response per person** setting is turned on.
+    - You can't determine whether a respondent has submitted only one response if **One response per person** is turned on.

     If you want to limit one response per person for non-personalized links, you must turn on **Only people in my organization can respond** and **One response per person** settings.

 ### See also